-4.5.3.2 About Tab
+4.5.2.3 About Tab

-The About tab screen displays the system model (Luna 6415), installed Software version and Firmware (FPGA and FX3) version information.
+The About tab screen displays the system model (Luna LWA 7600), installed Software version, Serial Number of the LWA 7600 unit, and Firmware (FPGA and FX3) version information.
 It also provides a control for Software Update.
 If the controller PC is connected to a network, the network port # is also displayed in the About (When unitizing SCPI for supported remote applications, the port # can be referred to for establish of the connection between the controller PC and remote PC).